-When the core courses are completed, the student's individual area of study is planned with the M.L.A. graduate coordinator.
-This area of study is comprised of six 3-hour semester courses (18 hours) chosen from the M.L.A. seminars.
-With permission of the M.L.A. coordinator, students may supplement these seminars with selected graduate course work from the individual disciplines.
+In addition to the three required core M.L.A. courses (6000, 6010, and 6020), students must take six three-hour semester courses (18 hours) chosen from selected graduate course work from the individual disciplines or, when available, the M.L.A. seminar electives.
+Students select their courses with the aid of the M.L.A. coordinator.
 Course work must be done in at least two fields.
-The M.L.A. seminars are:
+The seminars are: